tzolov/vagrant-pivotalhd/README.md

 ```
 This will create 4 Virtual Machines (ambari.localdomain, phd1.localdomain, phd2.localdomain and ph3.localdomain) and will install Ambari server.
 Then the Ambari Blueprint REST API is used to deploy and lanch the PHD/HAWQ cluster.

-When the **vagrant up** command completes (after ~10 min) the VMs are provisioned and the Ambari Server is installed.
-The cluster deployment is in progrees (could take ~30 min) and you can use the Ambari Web UI to monitor the progress.
+When the `vagrant up` command completes (~10 min) the VMs are provisioned and the Ambari Server is installed.
+The cluster deployment is in progrees (~30 min) and you can use the Ambari Web UI to monitor the progress.
 For this open the ambari page in a browser:
 ```
 https://10.211.55.100:8080
 ```
-(username: admin, Password: admin)
+(username: `admin`, password: `admin`)